-Bamboo is a promising plant, but when it comes to reforestation, there are many critical factors to consider.
-With its tremendous ecological and economical potential, bamboo could be the ideal solution for many scenarios.
+Bamboo is a promising plant, but when it comes to reforestation, many critical factors must be considered.
+With its tremendous ecological and economic potential, bamboo could be the ideal solution for many scenarios.
 Various species of bamboo naturally occur in many sensitive, tropical habitats.
-But it’s not the one size fits all remedy for every case of deforestation.
+But it’s not the one-size-fits-all remedy for every case of deforestation.
 Examining the 10 rules of reforestation, we can see that bamboo has both pros and cons.
-In some settings it could be the best option, but in other cases it’s simply not the right choice.
+It could be the best option in some settings, but in other cases, it’s simply not the right choice.

 The deforestation crisis